Couples Therapy

 How to respond to feedback non-defensively

-How to communicate in ways that allow for greater closeness
+How to communicate in ways that foster greater intimacy

 How to repair trust if trust has been broken